silvacms/documentation/source/silva/cluster/index.rst

    relstorage

-Moreover, if you have more than one Zope instance using the database, we recommend to install and configure ``memcached`` for Silva:
+Moreover, if you have more than one Zope server using the same database, we recommend to install and configure ``memcached`` for Silva:

 .. toctree::